-Parents/guardians are within their rights to make a request to educate their child at home rather have them taught at one of the local authority schools.
+Parents/carers are within their rights to make a request to home educate their child rather have them taught at one of the local authority schools.

 Any parent/guardian can choose to do this as long as they provide an efficient education that is suitable for the age, ability and aptitude of the child.

-If your child currently attends a GCC education establishment, parents/guardians have a responsibility to inform the education authority that they wish to withdraw their child from school in order to educate them at home and to request the authority's consent.
+If your child currently attends a GCC education establishment, parents/carers have a responsibility to inform the education authority that they wish to withdraw their child from school in order to home educate and to request the authority's consent to do so.

-Parents/guardians who choose to educate their children at home do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
+Parents/carers who choose to home educate their child do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
 They need to demonstrate that they are providing an education that is suitable for the child, with appropriate variety, resources and the opportunity to interact with other children and adults.

-It is the parent's/guardian's responsibility to provide the curriculum and resources and to meet any costs associated with this.
+It is the parent/carer's responsibility to provide an efficient and suitable education for their child and meet any costs in doing so.

-Parents/guardians educating their children at home can make arrangements for their children to sit formal exams (for example, through their local college).
+Parents/carers home educating their child can make arrangements for their children to sit formal exams (for example, through their local college).

 Parents/carers are responsible for any costs associated with this.